sgmurphy/wordpress-plugins/wp-asset-clean-up/readme.txt

 * WPML Fix: Prevent Asset CleanUp from triggering whenever /?wpml-app=ate-widget is loaded (in some environments, the content returned was empty and the automatic translation area was not loading)

 = Previous versions =
-To check older logs, please refer to the separate changelog.txt file within the root of the plugin directory!
+To check older logs, please refer to the separate <a target="_blank" href="https://plugins.trac.wordpress.org/export/3137290/wp-asset-clean-up/trunk/changelog.txt">changelog.txt file</a> within the root of the plugin directory!